AtharvaGitProfile/financial-data-quality-pipeline/README.md

 A production-style data platform that ingests streaming financial transactions, validates and quarantines bad data, produces trusted AML-ready metrics, and enforces data quality with observable PASS/FAIL checks.

-This project demonstrates how **data reliability and trust** are built end-to-end — not just how data is moved.
+This project demonstrates how **data reliability and trust** are built end-to-end.

 ---